Liksu/kv-input/README.md

 ## Tag attributes

-* **title** - allows to set title for whole component, empty by default
+* **title** - allows to set a title for whole component, empty by default
-* **key-title** - title for key-column, empty by default
+* **key-title** - a title for key-column, empty by default
-* **value-title** - title for value-column, empty by default
+* **value-title** - a title for value-column, empty by default
 * **debounce** - time in milliseconds before the component will handle a change, 300ms by default
-* **use-types** - use checkboxes instead of boolean values and restore types into returned object (otherwise values will be returned as strings), true by default.
+* **use-types** - use checkboxes instead of the boolean values and restore types into returned object (otherwise values will be returned as strings), true by default.
+* **meta** - json to define a dropdown content

-Also, it is possible to pass initial data inside of component tag:
+Also, it is possible to pass initial data inside of the component tag:

 ```html
 <kv-input>{"Put here": "JSON", "It will be parsed": "via JSON.parse"}</kv-input>